-Accommodation is not included because everyone will have their own needs so it's better for you to choose whatever works for you.
+Accommodation is not included because everyone has their own needs so it's better and more cost effective for you to choose whatever works best for you.
 Some bring their family for a holiday whist they do photography with me, so they might want an appartment.
-Others prefer a nice hotel, otheres just want somewhere clean to wash and sleep.
+You might prefer a nice hotel, or somewhere simple, clean and quiet to shower and sleep.

 Here's a list of Places to Stay - all within walking distance of our daily meeting place.